GeoscienceAustralia/anuga_core/docs/source/installation.rst

   git pull
   pip install -e .

-And finally check the newinstallation by running the unit tests via:
+And finally check the new installation by running the unit tests via:

 .. code-block:: bash